-Application Deadline: March 31, 2025 Winners Announced: April 14, 2025
+Application Deadline: March 31, 2026 Apply at LouisianaPTA.org/advocacyaward Winners Announced: April 14, 2026 Quantity Offered: 2

 The LAPTA Advocacy Award is available for up to two Louisiana students who are in high school or younger.
 The purpose of the Advocacy Award is to recognize a student who has worked to make a change for the betterment of children.
 Advocacy is the heart of PTA and should be the priority of all.
 It's never too soon for students to get involved in advocacy work!
 There are a multitude of ways students can advocate to help achieve PTA's mission which is to make all children's potential a reality.
+The application is amazingly simple!
+The LAPTA Board of Directors blindly reviews all applications.
+Winners announced April 14.